Headshot of the Lanier Law Firm's Senior Attorney, Lawrence P. Wilson

 Personal Background

 Larry Wilson is a native of Lubbock, Texas.
-Mr. Wilson began his legal career at the firm of Fulbright & Jaworski and later was a name partner with Goforth Lewis Sanford Wilson, LLP.
-He and his wife Susan live in Houston, Texas and attend the church of Christ in Champions.
+Mr. Wilson began his legal career at the law firm Fulbright & Jaworski and later was a name partner with Goforth Lewis Sanford Wilson, LLP.
+He and his wife, Susan, live in Houston, Texas, and attend the Church of Christ in Champions.

 Representative Cases